python/bedevere/README.md

 ## What the bot does:
-- ### Identifies missing GitHub issue numbers in the title If no Github issue number is found the status fails and the "Details" link points to the relevant
+- ### Identifies missing GitHub issue numbers in the title If no GitHub issue number is found the status fails and the "Details" link points to the relevant
 [section of the devguide](https://devguide.python.org/pullrequest/#submitting).
 - ### Links to bugs.python.org